Prashant-108538-Soni/SharingData/README.md

     required this.onSelect,
     required this.eventIconPath,
     required this.billerImagePath,
+    required this.smartPayStatusText,
-    required this.smartPayStatus,
+    required this.smartPayIconPath,
     required this.amount,
+    required this.billPaymentStatus,
+    required this.billStatusBackgroundColor,
+    required this.billStatusTextColor,
     required this.scheduledDate,
+    required this.scheduledLabel,
     required this.eventName,
     required this.backgroundColor,
     required this.accountDetails,
     required this.billType,
-    required this.smartPayIconPath,
+    this.viewDetailsText = "View Details",
   }) : super(key: key);

-  /// Common top container decoration
+  /// Top container decoration
   BoxDecoration _topContainerDecoration(BuildContext context) => BoxDecoration(
         color: Colors.lightBlue[50],
         border: Border.all(